alexodavies/big-graph-dataset/.docs/source/get-started.rst

 **Enviroment Issues**

  - The packaged enviroment uses CPU versions of PyTorch and PyTorch Geometric.
-If you have a GPU, you can install the GPU versions by changing the `torch` and `torch_geometric` lines in `requirements.txt` to the GPU versions from the PyTorch website.
+If you have a GPU, you can install the GPU versions by changing the `torch` and `torch_geometric` lines in `requirements_dev.txt` to the GPU versions from the PyTorch website.
  - Some packages don't play well with others.
 If you have significant issues, please get in touch.
  - **If your code requires new package installs please tell me** (email, but this can also be detailed in the pull request)